xeodou/go-sqlcipher/README.md

 * Print some waring messages like `warning: 'RAND_add' is deprecated: first deprecated in OS X 10.7`

-    You can ignore these message.
+    You can ignore these messages.

 License
 -------